scikit-learn-contrib/hdbscan/docs/soft_clustering_explanation.rst

 Now to compute a cluster membership score for a point we need to simply compute the distance to each of the cluster exemplar sets and scale membership scores accordingly.
-In practice we work with the inverse distance (just as HDBCSAN handles things with lambda values in the tree).
+In practice we work with the inverse distance (just as HDBSCAN handles things with lambda values in the tree).
 Whether we do a softmax or simply normalize by dividing by the sum is "to be determined" as there isn't necessarily a clear answer.
 We'll leave it as an option in the code.